 In this episode, I’ll show you how banks utterly destroy their potential by violating little-known and often-broken marketing principles.

 If you’re thinking, “I don’t even know any marketing principles to violate—I leave that to other people”—you need this episode, because you must understand that ultimately you are responsible for the profit of the bank.
-And so, even if you don’t have the title, you need to know what not to do that wastes your shareholders’ dollars.
+Even if you don’t have the title, you need to know what not to do that wastes your shareholders’ dollars.

 I believe that visibility of what matters drives the changes that matter.

 In this episode, I will show you how you can create results that matter—those that impact profitability through visibility systems.

 If you already have every employee knowing exactly what high performance looks like, and you have complete visibility on how every employee is doing on the most important things that matter, stay tuned, because I’ll share with you another level of performance enhancement.

 On the other hand, you may feel like you really don’t know how every employee is performing every week,

 I believe almost every person can double their productivity at work.
 In this episode, I’m going to share with you a process I have used over and over again to not only double but often times quadruple the profit brought in by hundreds of employees within a few years!

 “Loan demand dried up.”
 “I’m too busy to develop business.”
 “Nobody told me.”